 DNA methylation in bivalves appears to be predominantly found in gene bodies (Gavery & Roberts, in review).
 The observation that gene bodies are the primary methylated genomic feature is consistent with what has been described in other invertebrates (e.g. [6–8] There is increasing evidence that this form of methylation is the ancestral pattern [9] as gene body methylation is observed not only in invertebrates and vertebrate species [10] but also in plants [11].
 The function of DNA methylation in species such as bivalves where the limited amount of DNA methylation is predominantly found in gene bodies remains unclear.
 One possible explanation that is emerging is that the role of gene body DNA methylation is dependent on the gene function, a potential phenomenon that has arisen from selective pressure on lineage-specific life history traits.
 In genes whose function may benefit from increased variability (e.g. immune response), the absence of DNA methylation contributes to stochastic ‘transcriptional opportunities’, whereas genes considered core to survival (e.g. housekeeping genes) are protected from this type of transcriptional variation by the presence of DNA methylation [12].
 This theory of beneficial stochastic variation as a result of hypomethylation could also be extended to other regions of the genome such as transposable elements.
 Further, and not mutually exclusively, DNA methylation may also play a role in a directed and targeted genome regulation.
+It should also be noted that an alternative explanation for intra-genic DNA methylation patterns is that it is solely a byproduct of having an open and accessible chromatin state [13].
 Here we will explore studies of both stochastic and targeted methylation functions that are emerging as potential roles for DNA methylation in bivalves.
-It should also be noted that an alternative explanation for intra-genic DNA methylation patterns is that it is solely a byproduct of having an open and accessible chromatin state [13].
-While plausible, it is unlikely this explains the complex nature of the entire methylation landscape.

 Stochastic Variation